-However, interference may exist in this experiment which may mislead the estimation of the global average treatment effect.
-For example, even if a user is in the control condition, if they have more neighbors in the treatment condition, they may be more aware of the Avatar product and more likely to use it.
-Therefore, naively comparing treatment and control conditions may underestimate the true global average treatment effect or provide incorrect insights into the impact of this experiment.
-In order to address possible interference, we propose using causal network motif features (bootstrap 500 times for variance) based on the mutual follow graph on Instagram among users in the A/B test.
-We employ the fraction of treated neighbors (2-1), fully treated closed triads (3c-2), fully non-treated closed triads (3c-2) as causal network motifs as an illustration.
+However, interference may exist in this experiment which could mislead the estimation of the global average treatment effect.
+For instance, even if a user is in the control condition, their awareness and likelihood to use the Avatar product may increase if they have more neighbors in the treatment condition.
+Consequently, naively comparing treatment and control conditions may underestimate the true global average treatment effect or yield incorrect insights into the experiment's impact.
+To address potential interference, we propose using causal network motif features based on the mutual follow graph among users in the A/B test on Instagram.
+Specifically, we employ the fraction of treated neighbors (denoted as \(2-1\)), fully treated closed triads (\(3c-2\)), and fully non-treated closed triads (\(3c-2\)) as causal network motifs to illustrate this approach.